-Quotations about Spicy Food,
+Quotations about Hot Peppers and Spicy Food

 Hot?
 Those things?
 They are for children.
 For nursing children.
 And furias are for growing boys.
 They'll wake you up all right, and put fire in your blood.
 But listen, my friend, I'm a hot-pepper man.
 And when I say hot-pepper man, I mean hot-pepper man. ~James Street (1903–1954), "The Grains of Paradise" [A little altered.
 Cordell Hoyle speaking. —tg]